 4. FACTORS DETERMINING THE LEAVES BROWN-DOWN PROCESS AND FOLIAGE FALL

-– temperature – one of the major factors, it speeds up the leaf coloration, especially when the frost occurs from time to time.
-Warm summer means, that the chlorophyll is longer present in the tree leaves.
+– temperature – is one of the major factors, it speeds up the leaf coloration, especially when frost occurs from time to time.
+Warm summer means, that chlorophyll is longer present in the tree leaves.
 The favorable temperature throughout the autumn period might extend the leaf coloration process, leading it to the very final brown-down stage.
-Chilling temperatures (about 10 degrees) in August and September combined with the wet summer are very important with affecting the foliage fall timing.
+Chilling temperatures (about 10 degrees) in August and September combined with the wet summer are very important in affecting the foliage fall timing.

 – day length – one of the predominant factors due to decreasing the daily direct sunlight time.
 It leads to reduce chlorophyll production and other pigments begin to show.

 – latitude – as altitude is higher the lower temperatures come earlier.
 It doesn’t apply really to Europe but is clearly observed across the USA

 – wind – gusty winds accelerate the leaf drop from the tree, much earlier before the coloration reaches full development